telerik/kendo-ui-core/docs/controls/data-management/grid/how-to/Editing/grid-external-form-editing.md

 ---
 title: Edit Records Using External Forms
-page_title: Edit Records Using External Forms | Kendo UI Grid Widget
+page_title: Edit Records Using External Forms | Kendo UI Grid
 description: "Learn how to edit records in Kendo UI Grid by using an external form."
 slug: howto_edit_records_using_external_forms_grid
 ---